-A great way to start managing space changes is by creating an initial space for your documentation.
-For example: "1.0".
+A great way to start managing space changes is by creating an initial Confluence space for your documentation.
+For example: To begin document versioning, name the Confluence space "1.0".
 Your team can work together in the 1.0 space writing documentation for your initial product release.

-- Once release day hits ( 🎉), it's time to begin writing content for the next major version or your product.
-For example: 2.0.
+- Once release day hits ( 🎉), it's time to begin writing content for the next major version of your product.

 - To make sure you don't add any 2.0 content in the 1.0 space, copy the 1.0 space and name the copy "2.0".